 - Writing will make you a more veracious reader.
 As a creator of regular content, I now read a lot more than ever before.
-With tools available today like RSS readers and various apps focused on providing the most up-to-date content released online, it is easier than ever to get new ideas.
-Unless we are taking in new input consistently, there is every possibility that we will run out of ideas or start repeating ourselves in our writing.
+With tools available today like RSS readers and various apps focused on providing the most up-to-date content released online, it’s easier than ever to get new ideas.
+Unless we’re taking in new input consistently, there is every possibility we’ll run out of ideas or repeat ourselves in our writing.

 - Writing will make you more goal oriented.
-Setting ourselves daily writing goals is a great way to stay motivated especially if we have been putting out new content on a regular basis.
-Once we are consistently achieving our writing goals, we will want to also achieve others goals, so writing can be a great impetus for improving ourselves.
+Setting ourselves daily writing goals is a great way to stay motivated, especially if we’ve been putting out new content regularly.
+Once we’re consistently achieving our writing goals, we’ll want to also achieve others goals, so writing can be a great impetus for improving ourselves.

 - Writing will inspire you to write more.
-The best thing about forming the discipline of writing is that we will want to express ourselves in new and better ways.
-As writing is often one of the initial steps in creating anything new, whether it is outlining a product or service, it’ll help us offer different or better products and services.
-Writing consistently will also help us find our voice which means we will be able to express ideas in our unique way.
+The best thing about forming the discipline of writing is that we’ll want to express ourselves in new and better ways.
+As writing is often one of the initial steps in creating anything new, whether it’s outlining a product or service, it’ll help us offer different or better products and services.
+Writing consistently will also help us find our voice which means we’ll express ideas in our unique way.

 - Writing will attract new followers or fans.
-If we share our writing with others, either through articles on websites or as updates on social media, we will attract people who resonate with our message and style of writing.
-These people can become loyal fans or followers and help share your writing with other people, which in turn, will attract more people.
+If we share our writing with others, either through articles on websites or as updates on social media, we’ll attract people who resonate with our message and style of writing.
+These people can become loyal fans or followers and help share your writing with other people, which will attract more people.
 The key is to be willing to be authentic, vulnerable and be ourselves.

 Action Step: Download the Evernote app onto your smart device or computer.
-It is a free program that you can start using today to form the habit of writing daily.
+It’s a free program you can use today to form the habit of writing daily.
 Start by reflecting on your day and capture key things that happened and lessons you learned.
-Over time, you can start adding other forms of writing to your daily practice.
+Over time, you can add other forms of writing to your daily practice.